German Peasants' War: Later historiography

 Historians disagree on the nature of the revolt and its causes, whether it grew out of the emerging religious controversy centered on Martin Luther; whether a wealthy tier of peasants saw their wealth and rights slipping away, and sought to re-inscribe them in the fabric of society; or whether it was peasant resistance to the emergence of a modernizing, centralizing political state.
 Historians have tended to categorize it either as an expression of economic problems, or as a theological/political statement against the constraints of feudal society.

-After the 1930s, Günter Franz's work on the peasant war dominated interpretations of the uprising.
+After the 1930s, Günther Franz's work on the peasant war dominated interpretations of the uprising.
 Franz understood the Peasants' War as a political struggle in which social and economic aspects played a minor role.
 Key to Franz's interpretation is the understanding that peasants had benefited from the economic recovery of the early 16th century and that their grievances, as expressed in such documents as the Twelve Articles, had little or no economic basis.
 He interpreted the uprising's causes as essentially political, and secondarily economic: the assertions by princely landlords of control over the peasantry through new taxes and the modification of old ones, and the creation of servitude backed up by princely law.
 For Franz, the defeat thrust the peasants from view for centuries.

 The national aspect of the Peasants' Revolt was also utilised by the Nazis.
 For example, an SS cavalry division (the 8th SS Cavalry Division Florian Geyer) was named after Florian Geyer, a knight who led a peasant unit known as the Black Company.

 A new economic interpretation arose in the 1950s and 1960s.
 This interpretation was informed by economic data on harvests, wages and general financial conditions.
 It suggested that in the late 15th and early 16th centuries, peasants saw newly achieved economic advantages slipping away, to the benefit of the landed nobility and military groups.
 The war was thus an effort to wrest these social, economic and political advantages back.

 Meanwhile, historians in East Germany engaged in major research projects to support the Marxist viewpoint.

 Starting in the 1970s, research benefited from the interest of social and cultural historians.
 Using sources such as letters, journals, religious tracts, city and town records, demographic information, family and kinship developments, historians challenged long-held assumptions about German peasants and the authoritarian tradition.